 Turns out it was a good move, because I love the results.

 First, it makes my normally dry hair super soft and I haven’t had any issues with flaky scalp since I started using it.
 I can also still go a few days between washings, which I really appreciate.

 Second, it makes my husband’s normally oily hair super soft and non-greasy.
 Which is huge, as none of the recipes we’ve tried have been able to do that.
 Other people who have tested this recipe also loved how it made their hair feel.
 Hurray for successful recipes!

 - 1/4 cup canned coconut milk (tip: freeze the rest of the contents of the can in cubes using an ice cube tray so you can use it for future recipes.)

 - 1/4 cup honey

 - 1 tbsp Vitamin E oil

 - 40 – 50 drops essential oils (I’ll talk specifics in a minute)

-Mix all of the ingredients in a container with a lid.
+Mix all of the ingredients in a container with a lid (like this squeeze bottle).
 Put on the lid and shake to combine.
 Shake before using and use as you would any commercial shampoo.